Smashing Drive: Reception

-Fran Mirabella III of IGN gave the GameCube version a 3.4 rating and wrote, "The only added benefit [from the arcade version] is multiplayer, and that also dries up speedily.
+Fran Mirabella III of IGN said of the GameCube version, "The only added benefit [from the arcade version] is multiplayer, and that also dries up speedily.
 Smashing Drive is a neat concept, but fails pretty miserably in execution.
 It's just far too linear to offer up any compelling gameplay.
 There are no permanent upgrades for your cab, no cars to unlock, and only one final bonus destination to surprise you."
-Mairabella called the soundtrack, "Definitely one of the most god-awful soundtracks ever created.
+Mirabella called the soundtrack, "Definitely one of the most god-awful soundtracks ever created.
 The collection of about four or five songs is downright nauseating. [...]
 We've asked ourselves if anyone could actually like this music.
 Even the composer -- dare we call them that -- would have to be somewhat crazed to think he/she created something anyone would want to listen to."
 Mirabella also criticized the game's outdated graphics, and concluded that "after about a half-hour or so I had nearly beaten the game and found most of the shortcuts.
 It's an arcade game port.
 It's not a title I feel is made for the home console market."

-Aaron Boulding of IGN gave the Xbox version a 3.3 rating out of 10 and criticized it for not taking advantage of the console's graphical capability.
+Aaron Boulding criticized the Xbox version for not taking advantage of the console's graphical capability.
 Boulding also criticized the game's animation, writing, "When you do see pedestrians scurrying out of the way, they look like tiny flat action figures waddling to safety."
 Boulding also said the game included the, "Worst soundtrack ever", calling it "pure synthesized, acid-washed crap."
 Boulding also wrote, "The crashes and other sound effects aren't very effective and the attempt at surround sound is laughable."
-It was a runner-up for GameSpots annual "Worst Game of the Year on Xbox" award, losing to Gravity Games Bike: Street Vert Dirt.